 Why does history move forward?
 Is it through the constant exchange of goods and ideas, the random forces of God and nature, and the social power of people united behind a cause— or is it because of people (men) who were simply born leaders and then go on to fulfill their destiny?
 That final idea,…Read full article

 This item is a preorder.
-Your payment method will be charged immediately, and the product is expected to ship on or around August 22, 2023.
+Your payment method will be charged immediately, and the product is expected to ship on or around November 7, 2023.
 This date is subject to change due to shipping delays beyond our control.

-For the past decade, Moshik Temkin has challenged his students at Harvard University’s Kennedy School of Government to grapple with the nature of leadership throughout history as part of his wildly popular course "On Leaders and Leadership."
-Now, in Warriors, Rebels and Saints, Temkin refashions the classroom for a wider audience.
+For the past decade, Moshik Temkin has challenged his students at Harvard University’s Kennedy School of Government and around the world to grapple with the nature of leadership as part of his wildly popular course “Leaders and Leadership in History.”
+Now, in Warriors, Rebels, and Saints, Temkin refashions the classroom for a wider audience.